Amatis offers two battery-powered switches, Switch B-SM (surface mount) and Switch-B-GM (gang mount).

 Put the switch board back into the switch container, with batteries side facing inward.
 The board should be oriented with the writing facing right-side up.

-Switch board MUST be underneath the backplate’s TABS before continuing.
+Heads Up: Switch board MUST be underneath the backplate’s TABS before continuing.

 5. Put the switch cover back on